ionic-team/capacitor-plugins/local-notifications/README.md

 In the event that a user changes the settings from granted to denied, the application will restart and any notification scheduled with an exact alarm will be deleted.

+On Android &lt; 12, the user will NOT be directed to the application settings screen, instead this function will return `granted`.

-Only available on Android &gt;= 12.
+Only available on Android.

 **Returns:** <code>Promise&lt;<a href="#settingspermissionstatus">SettingsPermissionStatus</a>&gt;</code>